What Causes an Ingrown Toenail?

-An ingrown toenail develops when part of the edge or corner of a toenail starts to grow into the surrounding flesh.
-Common symptoms include pain, tenderness, swelling, and redness.
+An ingrown toenail occurs when an edge or corner of a toenail grows into the surrounding flesh.
+This commonly causes pain, tenderness, swelling, and redness in the area.

-- Accidental injuries (such as stubbing your toe or dropping a heavy object on your nail)
+- Trauma to the nail (such as stubbing your toe or dropping something heavy on it)

 Permanent Treatment for Ingrown Toenails

 Some cases of ingrown toenails do not respond to conservative treatment, and require a more aggressive approach.

 In these instances—and especially when a toenail repeatedly becomes ingrown—we might recommend removal of either a portion or the entire affected nail.
 We can safely and carefully cut out the ingrown portion of the nail, then apply a chemical to the corresponding portion of the nail bed.
 The result?
 The ingrown part of the nail can no longer grow back, reducing your risk of future ingrown toenails along the same nail edge to almost zero.